Myths vs. Facts

 Since 1990, no inmate on Tennessee’s death row could afford to retain his or her own defense counsel.
 Prior to 1990, the overwhelming majority could also not afford counsel.
 (The Tennessee Justice Project Report, 2007).

-A study conducted on capital sentencing in Tennessee from 1981-2000 found that defendants charged with the murder of a white person were 3.15 times more likely to receive the death penalty than defendants charged with the murder of a black person (American Bar Association’s Tennessee Death Penalty Assessment Report, 2007).
+A 2007 American Bar Association study conducted on capital sentencing in Tennessee from 1981-2000 found that defendants with white victims were 3.15 times more likely to receive the death penalty than defendants with black victims.

 Mental Health America, a leading mental health group, estimates that 20% of death row inmates suffer from severe mental illness.

 The penalty ensures justice for surviving family members of murder victims.

 The current system can drag families through a lengthy process (average of 28 years in Tennessee) that holds out the promise of an execution, but often results in a different sentence.
 To be meaningful, justice should be swift and sure.
 The death penalty is neither.
 Sentences of life or life without parole begin as soon as victims’ families leave the courtroom and are served anonymously, outside the spotlight of the news cameras.

 In a 2004 Tennessee Comptroller’s Report, the Office of Research was unable to determine the comprehensive cost of Tennessee’s death penalty system because the data was not centralized.
 However, the report still concludes that overall, first-degree murder cases in which a notice to seek death is filed cost more than life without the possibility of parole cases.